Lakhimpur Kheri: Video shows SUV running over protestors, Congress accuses Centre of complicity

 Congress leader Priyanka Gandhi Vadra shared the video and questioned why the person who ran over the farmers has not been arrested yet even as she continues to remain in custody.
 Vadra was detained on Monday while on her way to Lakhimpur Kheri.
 She was taken to a guest house in Sitapur district.

-If the video is authentic, it disproves what Minister of State for Home Affairs Ajay Mishra had claimed about the how the incident took place.
+Lakhimpur Kheri: I have been in detention for 28 hours without an order or FIR, says Priyanka Gandhi

-On Sunday, he had told a news channel that stones were thrown at the vehicle, which led to the driver losing control and ramming into the farmers.
+On Sunday, Ajay Mishra had told a news channel that stones were thrown at the vehicle, which led to the driver losing control and ramming into the farmers.
 He had said that the driver died in the accident.
-The Union minister had also denied that his son Ashish Mishra was present at the spot even as farmer bodies claimed that the vehicle belonged to him.
+The Union minister had also denied that his son was present at the spot.

-In the video that emerged on Tuesday, those inside the vehicle cannot be seen clearly.
-However, nobody can be seen throwing stones at the vehicle, or attacking it in any manner.

 On Monday, the police filed a first information report against Ashish Mishra and several others in connection with the violence.

-However, Mishra is yet to be arrested.
+Meanwhile, BJP MP Varun Gandhi also shared the video saying it would “shake up anybody’s soul”.

+“Police should take cognisance of this video, identify the owner of this vehicle and those sitting in it and arrest them immediately,” he said in a tweet in Hindi.